 Matching the Pasta with the Sauce

-All shapes of pastas don’t work with complex sauces which makes it important to choose the combination of sauce and shape.
-Stuffed pastas, for instance, have a simple broth whereas tiny shapes are generally used in soups.
-The thumb rule is light, thin and liquid sauces are best suited for thin or filled pasta, which are stuffed with gently-flavoured ingredients.
-Heavy sauces, which are more concentrated, rich or spicy are best served with thicker pastas as the ridges of the pasta absorb more sauce.
-Read our blog to find out some of the favourite pasta and sauce pairings that you can try out in your kitchen.
+All shapes of pasta don’t work with complex sauces which makes it important to choose the combination of sauce and shape.
+Stuffed pasta, for instance, has a simple broth whereas tiny shapes are generally used in soups.
+The thumb rule is light, thin and liquid sauces are best suited for thin or filled pasta, which is stuffed with gently-flavored ingredients.
+Heavy sauces, which are more concentrated, rich, or spicy are best served with thicker pasta as the ridges of the pasta absorb more sauce.
+Read our blog to find out some of the favorite pasta and sauce pairings that you can try out in your kitchen.

-Coming from Italian word “pens”, penne pastas are small cylindrical-shaped pastas cut at an angle.
-Similar to other ribbed tube-shaped pastas, penne pasta goes well with thick sauces.
+Coming from the Italian word “pens”, penne pasta is small cylindrical-shaped pasta cut at an angle.
+Similar to other ribbed tube-shaped pasta, penne pasta goes well with thick sauces.
 Olive oil-or butter-based vegetable or tomato sauce, cream-based concoctions blend well with Thick sauces sneak into the tube shape of the pasta giving it a juicy and delightful taste.
-Penne pastas also blend better with a generous serving of cheese.
+Penne pasta also blends better with a generous serving of cheese.

-Commonly known as bow ties, Farfalle, which means butterfly, is a favourite among children.
-Short shaped pastas such as farfalle taste great with rich sauces, especially if the sauces have bits of vegetables or meat.
+Commonly known as bow ties, Farfalle, which means butterfly, is a favorite among children.
+Short-shaped pastas such as farfalle taste great with rich sauces, especially if the sauces have bits of vegetables or meat.
 The large and smooth surface of the pasta blends well with cream-based sauces.

-Considered world’s most popular pasta, spaghetti is a staple in Italian restaurants.
-Spaghettis are best served with light sauces such as tomato, garlic or olive oil.
+Considered the world’s most popular pasta, spaghetti is a staple in Italian restaurants.
+Spaghetti is best served with light sauces such as tomato, garlic, or olive oil.
 The light sauces coat each strand of the spaghetti evenly making the pasta flavourful.
 The light sauces also ensure that the pasta can be easily wound up with a fork.
 To add some twist, you can also add some small and light additions such as fresh herbs, or tomatoes.

-A short pasta with twisted surface, Fusilli is short-shaped pastas.
-The pastas are served best with light and smoother sauces that have bit of meat or vegetables.
+Short pasta with the twisted surface, Fusilli is short-shaped pasta.
+The pasta is served best with light and smoother sauces that have a bit of meat or vegetables.
 The spiral shape holds on to the rich, and hearty sauces.
-The pasta has been specially designed to hold on to the cheese, ricotta sauces or pestos.
-If you prefer preparing salads, you can opt for tri-colour pastas to make the salad colourful and vibrant.
+The pasta has been specially designed to hold on to the cheese, ricotta sauces, or pestos.
+If you prefer preparing salads, you can opt for tri-color pastas to make the salad colorful and vibrant.

 You can use different types of sauces depending on the type of shell pasta you plan to cook.
-If you are using large shell pastas, you can stuff and bake them.
+If you are using large shell pasta, you can stuff and bake them.
 You can also stuff the large shells with cheese and different types of sauces.
-Medium-sized shell pastas blend well with thick sauces.
-The small sized shells are best paired with soups and stews.
+Medium-sized shell pasta blend well with thick sauces.
+The small-sized shells are best paired with soups and stews.

 Linguine is in-between narrow spaghetti and wide, flat fettuccine.
 The thin, flat noodles go well with thick and rich sauces as the flat surface of the noodles can soak up all the delicious juices of the simple and creamy sauces such as Alfredo.

 A well-known long tube pasta, buccatini has a straw-like shape and resembles thick spaghetti.
-The hollow centre and thicker texture of the Buccatini makes it ideal to be paired with strong flavoured and fluid sauces which can fill the centre of the pasta to give it a delicious and juicy taste.
+The hollow center and thicker texture of the Buccatini make it ideal to be paired with strong flavored and fluid sauces which can fill the center of the pasta to give it a delicious and juicy taste.